 Airport Arrival

-• Take a screenshot/photo of a paper map in case you lose cell phone/GPS coverage will traveling.
+- Take a screenshot/photo of a paper map in case you lose cell phone/GPS coverage while traveling.

 Public Transportation

-• Research payment methods: Knowing what the local bus or train fare is before getting onboard will help you blend in.
-Just think, do local routine bus riders have to stop and ask the driver how much it cost to ride?
+- Research payment methods: Knowing what the local bus or train fare is before getting on board will help you blend in.
+Just think, do local routine bus riders have to stop and ask the driver how much it costs to ride?
 Nope, but travelers do.

 Hotel

-• Pick a hotel in a well-populated and lit area.
-Even though you may be in a tourists area, you’re chances of being a victim as a tourist are less likely in an area with many tourists rather than an area where you’re the only tourist.
+- Pick a hotel in a well-populated and lit area.
+Even though you may be in a tourist area, you’re chances of being a victim as a tourist are less likely in an area with many tourists rather than an area where you’re the only tourist.

 Valuables

-• Save a copy of all your photocopies in an email.
-In the event that you lose everything, you can always access your email account and print identification documents.
+- Save a copy of all your photocopies in an email.
+If you lose everything, you can always access your email account and print identification documents.

 Embassy